porrey/Clock3/README.md

 ![Clock](https://github.com/porrey/Clock3/raw/master/Images/Clock.jpg)

-This firmware has been written from scratch using standard library's.
+This firmware has been written from scratch using standard libraries.

 - A driver has been created for the LED matrix so it is compatible with the Adafruit GXF library.